s-batish/visit-seville/README.md

 - Aria-labels have been used on the social media icons to state what those links do and that they will open in a new tab.
 An aria-label has also been used on the link that says 'here' on the 'Things to do' page to explain where this link will take the user.
 - On all of the image elements, the alt attribute has been used to describe each of the images.
-- Heading levels have been used in the correct order, with none being skipped, to ensure that the user can easily see the importance of the content.
+- Heading levels have been used in the correct order, with none being skipped, to ensure that the user can easily see the importance of the content based on the headings.
 ### Validator testing
 - HTML
     - No errors were found when passed through the official [W3C validator](https://validator.w3.org/).
 The results can be found below: